barbaraaboagye/My-MachineLearning-Journey/README.md

 I am back again.
 Started learning through projects
 - Resume scanner : I finished this.
 The scanner takes a CV and builds a word cloud.
 It also can take a job description and use the `similarity function` to determine whether you are well suited for the job.

+## SCHOLARSHIP DATABASE RECOMMENDER : Sep 4 to Sep 16

+I cleaned the database from the scholarship database and created a Python based scholarship database, where a user enters the program of interest and a list of scholarships or likely schools are suggested.

+## WEB SCRAPING : Sep 18 to

+- Sep 25: This is hard.
+I am currently just watching videos.
+I tried to scrape data off Twitter but it looks like the API is currently not working.
+I want to use this knowledge or skill to get scholarship data from universities or scholarship sites.
+Let's see how it goes.
+I haven't written any codes yet.
+Just watching videos at the moment.